 The Kellogg Executive Development Program focuses on results: helping organizations succeed by equipping top-performing managers to realize their potential for general management roles.

 The Kellogg faculty has developed teaching methods and a curriculum especially for the general manager.

 Our first order of business?
 To provide the tools, conceptual frameworks and metrics you need to navigate the general manager’s world.

 This three-week program will enrich you with fresh ideas and empower you to gain a broader perspective and increased confidence.
 The curriculum focuses on the environment in which business operates, the key functional areas of management, the development and implementation of corporate and business unit strategy and the promotion of organizational learning.
 Classroom learning is brought to life by hands-on exercises that demonstrate how a general manager applies the concepts in a holistic and integrated way.

 As a participant, you will:

-Return to your workplace equipped and energized to continue to advance as a leader, decision maker and change agent.
+Return to your workplace equipped and energized to advance as a leader, decision-maker and change agent

 High-performing middle to senior management executives on a path to becoming general managers

 Functional senior leaders who must interface with other functional areas outside of their expertise